 The Department of Labor (DoL) Fiduciary Rule brings significant changes to the retirement industry.
-This new Rule, spelled out over more than 1,000 pages, requires financial advisers, qualified plan sponsors and other professionals that counsel and sell products and services to retirement clients, meet a fiduciary standard when providing investment advice.
-Such advice must now be in the retirement client’s “best interest.”
-The new Rule requires disclosure of fees and expenses associated with the retirement plan as well as underlying investment vehicles.
-The use of a “Best Interest Contract” is now required, establishing a fiduciary relationship with the retirement investor, reinforcing the provisions of the Rule.
+This new Rule, spelled out over more than 1,000 pages, requires financial advisers, qualified plan sponsors and other professionals that counsel and sell products and services to retirement clients, meet a fiduciary standard (in the client’s "best interest") and requires disclosure of fees and expenses associated with the retirement plan as well as underlying investment vehicles.
+The use of a "Best Interest Contract" is now required, establishing a fiduciary relationship with the retirement investor, reinforcing the provisions of the Rule.

 The risk of litigation and regulatory enforcement for not adhering to the new fiduciary standards is quite real for financial firms and individual advisers.
 Safeguarding companies and advisers requires third party expertise and evidentiary defenses.

 Evidence that your company including your Financial Advisers fully comply with the requirements of the DoL Fiduciary Rule can be used as a shield in defense of class-action law suits alleging breach of the Best Interest Contract and fiduciary duties.
 Evidence can also be provided in case of regulatory investigation or enforcement of the Fiduciary Rule, by the Department of Labor.

 As a provider of objective, third party verification (TPV) capabilities for more than 15 years, Istonish can help reinforce written agreements by capturing "evidence of comprehension" from retail clients and provide solid contractual defense against regulatory investigations, class-action lawsuits and individual contractual disputes with retail consumers.
 We provide: